 Working as an au pair in Australia may be a good option for you.
-With the Working Holiday Visa, you can apply for an au pair job with an Aussie family.
+With the Working Holiday Visa, you can apply for au pair jobs with Aussie families.
 You’ll be fed, housed and paid, and in exchange, you’ll work several hours a week taking care of children and doing some household chores.

 Australia does not offer a specific visa for au pairs.
-The WHV – Working Holiday Visa is therefore the best visa for an au pair job experience in Australia.
+The WHV – Working Holiday Visa is therefore the best visa for au pair jobs in Australia.

 Therefore, you will need to be between 18 and 35 years old to embark on this adventure.